Welcome to SpiceTopia’s Masala Dabba Recipe Collection!

 Can’t take the heat?
 Raita to the rescue!
 In India, this yogurt salad is used to cool the palate between spicy bites.
 The coriander and cumin in this recipe should be toasted before being added.
 As to whether to grind the spices, that is up to debate!
 Grind them if you want the spices to blend into the background or crush them if you enjoy little bites with a burst of flavor.

 Like Mexican salsas, raitas can be made with many different vegetables, fruits, and herbs.
-This recipe uses the traditional combination of cucumbers, carrots, mint, and cilantro, but feel free to switch things up!
+This recipe uses the traditional combination of cucumbers, carrots, mint, and cilantro that you’ll find in just about any Indian restaurant!

 We hope these recipes have helped you use and enjoy your masala dabba.